NeKzor/autorender/README.md

   - Detect if demo could be played
   - Do not capture mouse input during render
   - Remove Steam requirement
-- Figure out a decent way to deploy this to other GPU instances (maybe use DepotDownloader?)
+- Figure out a way to deploy this to GPU instances (DepotDownloader?)
 - Clean up some anti-patterns, code duplications etc.

 [board.nekz.me]: https://github.com/NeKzor/board